harriet99/Personal-Website/_posts/2022-05-10-hive-guardian.md

 ## Introduction

-I decided to create a **Power Defense Game**—a tower defense style mobile game developed in **Java** using **Android Studio**.
+I decided to create a **Power Defense Game**—a tower defense style mobile game developed in Java using Android Studio.
 This project served as a comprehensive exploration of game design principles, programming techniques, and user experience testing.

 ## Why a Tower Defense Game?